PoyoPoak/DocChatPOC/README.md

 # DocChat

 DocChat is a proof-of-concept (POC) Windows console application designed to demonstrate a Retrieval-Augmented Generation (RAG) chatbot solution.
 It aims to streamline development workflows by improving API documentation accessibility and providing code generation aligned with the documentation.
+This project was developed over 10-12 hours so far.

+## Known Bugs
+- **NLTK Download Delays:** The initial download of NLTK data can be slow.
+Consider running the downloader in a separate session if needed.
+- **Model Training Speed:** Training the word2vec model may take some time on slower machines.
+Lowering epochs may help, but could decrease accuracy.
+- **Data Processing Errors:** If input files are missing or malformed, errors may occur during vectorization.
+Verify that the data gathering step has successfully stored all required documents.
+- **query.py Script Packages:** Much of the python should be ran in the environment where the needed packages are available.
+The bot currently calls query outside of the env so the user must have all the packages installed locally for it to work.
+- **Context Window Limitations:** With the method in which documents are processed, there is often extraneous text left over that is often irrelevant.
+With larger documents, multiple could potentially go over OpenAI's API token limitations.
+- **Inaccurate References:** When checking out commits, model might not update and so retrieved results may be irrelevant and LLM can hallucinate answers.
+- **Setup Issues:** There are C# packages that will be required, the setup instructions are not complete and may be missing steps.

 ## Overview & Vision